ELEMENTs-JP/ELEMENTs.Environment/README.md

 - User interfaces / Components (login screen, etc.)
 - Repositories
 - Data framework (e.g. API with Entity Framework for SQLite, SQL Server, etc.)

 ### Controls
 ### Components
 ### Repositories
 ### Integrated data framework
 The framework additionally contains an integrated data framework with which database applications can be developed in a fast way.

+## Test environment
+The test environment is a standard Microsoft Blazor Server application.
+It has been or will be adapted and extended over time with the controls and userob to show how the controls and user interfaces can be used.